PHOENIXcenter/pi-HelixNovo/README.md

 python setup.py install
 ```

-### If you want to prepare for the model using Encoder-2 to encode the complementary spectrum:
+### Prepare for the model using Encoder-2 to encode the complementary spectrum:

 ```
 cd main